 Last week, 52 Senate Democrats voted to get rid of the filibuster for Presidential nominations to certain positions—in particular for Lower and Appelate Court Nominees, but not for Supreme Court nominees.
 This move was branded as the "nuclear option" back when Republicans threatened to do it (but did not) during the Bush presidency.
-It was completely and unabashedly illegal, and those Senators who voted for it (most of whom denounced it vigorously when Republicans proposed it) should be ashamed of themselves.
+It was completely and unabashedly unlawful, and those Senators who voted for it (most of whom denounced it vigorously when Republicans proposed it) should be ashamed of themselves.
 This post will explain why their decision was contrary to the law.

 The most important law in the United States is the Constitution.
 It takes precedence over all other laws, and describes under what conditions laws can be made.
 It says among other things that